-When a parent applies for a Direct PLUS Loan, the parent can authorize the University to use their loan funds to satisfy their student's direct and indirect cost (tuition and fees, and room and board).
-Parents are not required to provide this authorization.
-As a parent borrower, the parent can also use the Direct PLUS Loan Application to: (1) Designate whether the University pays any credit balance to the student or to the parent.
-(2) Request a deferment while the student is in school, and for an additional deferment for six months after the student ceases to be enrolled at least half time.
+When a parent applies for a Direct PLUS Loan, they can authorize the University to use their loan funds to satisfy their student's direct and indirect costs (tuition and fees, food and housing, transportation, and personal expenses).
+The Parent PLUS loan is based on a parent's personal credit.
+The parent must complete a PLUS Application to consent to SDGKU to run their credit.
+If approved, SDGKU will instruct the parent to complete the PLUS Master Promissory Note.
+If denied, the student will be eligible to receive a higher Direct unsubsidized loan amount determined by the Office of Financial Aid.
+As a parent borrower, the parent can also use the Direct PLUS Loan Application to (1) Designate whether the University pays the student or the parent any credit balance.
+(2) Request a deferment while the student is in school and for an additional deferment for six months after the student. ceases to be enrolled at least halftime.
 (3) Request a change to the loan amount specified in a previously submitted application.
+The student and Contributor must complete a FAFSA before applying for a Parent PLUS Loan.
+Before a Direct PLUS Loan can be disbursed, the parent must complete an MPN through the Department's online portal, www.studentaid.gov.
+Allow 24 hours for the University to receive the MPN.
+The parent may borrow up to the student's Cost of Attendance minus other financial assistance.